What Is I-CARE?

 - Adobe® Acrobat® Reader version 7.0 (minimum) and version 8.0 or higher is strongly recommended

-The agreement for provider practice participation in I-CARE can be found in the right-hand column under RESOURCES.
+The agreement for provider practice participation in I-CARE can be found under Resources.

-The individual user agreement for healthcare providers participating in I-CARE can be found in the right-hand column under RESOURCES.
+The individual user agreement for healthcare providers participating in I-CARE can be found under Resources.

-Individual user registration necessary to access I-CARE on the IDPH Web Portal can be found in the right-hand column under RESOURCES.
+Individual user registration necessary to access I-CARE on the IDPH Web Portal can be found under Resources.

 Obtaining a Record in I-CARE